Alzheimer's and Parkinson's

 Small Steps to Prevent Big Diseases

 Americans like to fix things.
-When something breaks, we're really good at figuring out how to get it working again.
+When something breaks, we're good at figuring out how to get it working again.
 That's especially true with our health.
 Have a heart attack?
 If you live, doctors can perform bypasses with incredible skill.
 Cholesterol too high?
-There are several drugs that can bring it down to a reasonable level.
+Several drugs can bring it down to a reasonable level.
 Enormous time, effort and resources are dedicated to fixing what's gone wrong.

 That approach has saved millions of lives.
 But what about diseases that have limited treatments?
 For some conditions, prevention is the only real option.

 Parkinson's and Alzheimer's are a couple examples.
 Once somebody develops the signature symptom of tremors or shaking in Parkinson's, the disease may have already destroyed half of the brain's dopamine-producing neurons.
-If you're diagnosed with Alzheimer's, there is no cure for the disease or way to stop it's progression.
-There are simply ways to treat the symptoms.
+If you're diagnosed with Alzheimer's, there is no cure for the disease or way to stop its progression.
+There are only ways to treat the symptoms.

 The best way to deal with the problem is prevention.
 Researchers have identified two things you can do that can significantly delay the onset of more serious symptoms.

 Keep your cholesterol in check if you're worried about Alzheimers.
 When people hear the word cholesterol, they immediately think its something terrible.
 In fact, it's an essential structural component of our cells.
 Our bodies make it, because we need it.
 The problems start when we have too much.

 When you have high cholesterol, it clogs up blood vessels.
 Poor blood flow is now believed to be one of the contributing factors that lead to Alzheimer's plaques in the brain.
 An LDL Cholesterol level over 250 may triple your risk of Alzheimer's.
 But you can't rely on drugs that lower your cholesterol to help.